onyxplayott/OnyxPlayTV/README.md

-🟢TeleZapES with EPG Spain: https://bit.ly/3EqSXx3 (new links due to changing a new name.)
+🟢TeleZapES with EPG Spain: https://bit.ly/3EqSXx3

 *Will be updated more channels soon from the other sources.*